wenkaiingermany/NCE_03/Lesson_54.md

 dispel doubts / fears / worries / rumors / hesitations ...
 This brief experiment would dispel any further doubts you might have.

+### Knowing that the industrious ant lives in a highly organized society does nothing to prevent us from being filled with revulsion when we find hordes of them crawling over a carefully prepared picnic lunch.

+industrious: diligent
+Aunt Harriet could not find words to praise Bessie's industriousness and efficiency.

+industrial adj. 工业的，产业的
+industrial revolution
+industrial workers

+do nothing to do sth. / not do anything to do sth. 在某方面根本没用

+Precautions of this sort are necessary, ...

+The precautions did nothing / did not do anything to prevent the disease from spreading.

+do little to do sth.
+do much / a lot / a great deal to do sth.
+Though he was technically a prizefighter, Mendoza did much to change crude prizefighting into a sport, for he brought science to the game.

+be filled with anger / fear / dread / horror / joy / happiness / doubt / alarm / revulsion / admiration / remose ...

+All at once, I noticed that my wife seemed to be filled with alarm.

+### No matter how much we like honey, or how much we have read about the uncanny sense of direction which bees possess, we have a horror of being stung.

+sense of direction / humor / danger / justice / pride / accomplishment / honor / responsibility / superiority / inferiority ...

+The sense of humor is mysteriously bound up with national characteristics.

+He simply had no sense of danger at all.

+have a horror of ... = be afraid / frightened / scared of ...
+She has a horror of cockroaches.
+She is afraid / frightened / scared of cockroaches.

+### Most of our fears are unreasonable, but they are impossible to erase.

+My fear of driving is unreasonable, but it is impossible to erase.

+### At the same time, however, insects are stangely fascinating.

+fascinating adj. 迷人的
+fascinate vt.
+fascination n.
+Cats never fail to fascinate human beings.
+Antique shops exert a peculiar fascination on a great many people.

+### We enjoy reading about them, especially when we find that, like the praying mantis, they lead perfectly horrible lives.

+perfectly adv. completely -- used to emphasize what you are saying
+It's perfectly normal to feel like this.
+To be perfectly honest, I didn't want to go anyway.

+### We enjoy staring at them, entranced as they go about their business, unaware (we hope) of our presence.

+entrance vt. 令人着迷，陶醉
+I'm completely entranced by / with the music.
+The children sat silent on the carpet, entranced by the puppet show.

+go about one's business 做自己的事
+The villagers were going about their business as usual.

+go about sth. 着手做某事
+I want to learn German but I don't know the best way to go about it.

+be (un)aware of ...
+He used to sleep during the day and work at night, quite unaware of the fact that he had become the ghost of Endley.

+presence n. 出席，在场
+in the presence of sb.
+in sb.'s presence
+Harry is very thrifty, but in the presence of his friends he never shows this side of his life.

+Please do not smoke in my presence.

+absence n. 不在场，缺席
+in the absence of sb.
+in sb.'s absence
+In my absence he will be in charge.

+In the absence of their teacher, the students were all going about their business.

+### Who has not stood in awe at the sight of a spider pouncing on a fly, or a column of ants triumphantly bearing home an enormous dead beetle?

+stand in awe (of ...) 对...充满敬畏
+pounce on ... 猛扑向...
+He had spotted a tiny bottle at the bottom of my case and he pounced on it with delight.

+column n. a long moving line of people or things

+a column of soldiers / refugees / tanks

+triumph n./v. 胜利，成功
+There was a note of triumph in my voice when I tole him that it was there in black and white.

+Arch of Triumph

+rhetorical question
+We often speak of tramps with contempt and put them in the same class as beggars, but how many of us can honestly say that we have not felt a little envious of their simple way of life and their freedom form care?

+O, wind, if winter comes, can spring be far behind?
+P.B.
+Shelley

+Who among us has not dreamed of that?

+What is the use of our studying grammar if we can't put the grammatical rules into practice?